itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Open Issues: N/A

-### Use Case: Choose Starting Player
+### Use Case: Rematch
-Primary Actor:
+Primary Actor: Player and Opponent

-Iteration:
+Iteration: 2

-Goal in Context:
+Goal in Context: Let the player and opponent start a new game once someone has won

-Precondition:

-Trigger:
+Precondition: The game has ended, and the results screen is shown (see Game Complete)

+Trigger: Both players indicate they want a rematch

 Scenario:
+  1. The game of checkers ends, and the results screen is shown
+  2. Both the opponent and player click the rematch button
+  3. A new game of checkers is started

-Post Condition:
+Post Condition: The game restarts (see start game)

 Exceptions:
+  - A player selects rematch, but then disconnects, making rematching impossible

-Priority:
+Priority: Medium

-When Available:
+When Available: Iteration 2, after game logic and systems are done

-Frequency of Use:
+Frequency of Use: zero to many times per session

-Channel to Actor:
+Channel to Actor: GUI/Network code

-Secondary Actors:
+Secondary Actors: N/A

-Open Issues:
+Open Issues: N/A

-### Use Case: Rematch
+### Use Case: Exit Game
-Primary Actor:
+Primary Actor: Player

-Iteration:
+Iteration: 2

-Goal in Context:
+Goal in Context: Let the player leave the once the game is over

-Precondition:

-Trigger:
+Precondition: The game is finished and the results screen is being shown (see Game Complete)

+Trigger: The player selects the exit game button

 Scenario:
+  1. The game of checkers ends, and the results screen is shown
+  2. The player clicks the exit game button
+  3. The opponents stops being allowed to rematch
+  3. The game is closed

+Post Condition: The game closes

+Exceptions: N/A

+Priority: Medium - High

+When Available: Once results screen is implemented

+Frequency of Use: Once per session

+Channel to Actor: GUI

+Secondary Actors: Opponent

+Open Issues: N/A

+### Use Case: Game Complete
+Primary Actor: Player

+Iteration: 1

+Goal in Context: show the player the results of the game, and give the option to rematch or exit

+Precondition: the player finishes making their move, and it is the opponents turn

+Trigger: the opponent has no pieces they can move on their turn

+Scenario:
+  1. the player jumps the opponent's last piece, or blocks all their moves
+  2. the opponent has no pieces they can move on their turn
+  4. the players win rating gets updated
+  5. the game complete screen is shown, letting them know they won

 Post Condition: